SSWConsulting/SSW.Rules.Content/rules/great-email-signatures/rule.md

 ![Figure: PC Short Signature Example](adam-short-signature.jpg)

 ::: greybox
-**Note:** "Ping me on Teams" is a link that directly opens chat with the person.
+**Note:** "Ping me on Teams" is a link that directly opens chat with the person as per https://docs.microsoft.com/en-us/answers/questions/197688/teams-hyperlinks-on-outlook-signature.html
 :::

 ## Implementation